-Or at least, that's what I keep telling myself to assure that I don't have some sick obsession or something...
+Or at least, that's what I keep saying to reassure myself that I don't have some sort of sick obsession or something...

-But I FREAKIN LOVE to tie dye things :'D
+But I FREAKIN LOVE to tie dye things.

-Lately though I haven't been using plain dye- I've been experimenting with using bleach because you can really get some cool effects with it.
+Lately I haven't been using plain dye though- I've been experimenting with using bleach because you can really get some cool effects with it.
 I'm still working on the right way to use bleach, but this is one of the latest shirts I have made: